 Knowing now what the FIE’s business activities are and how to finance them, the investors can start considering locations:

 There are at least two dimensions to this:

 Until now, foreign companies are still required to have a physical address to register an FIE.
 There are some exceptions that depend on the administrative authority which varies between locations in China for specific industries, i.e. for leasing companies in parts of Tianjin, or authorities choosing not to enforce existing rules in some cities.

-The physical registration address is covered by the jurisdiction of an administration authority, that is responsible for issuing the business license and from where other government authorities, e.g. tax bureau derive their jurisdiction.
+The physical registration address is covered by the jurisdiction of an administrative authority, that is responsible for issuing the business license and from where other government authorities, e.g. tax bureau derive their jurisdiction.
 Different authorities have different levels of experience handling foreign investors and may even have specific policies that can encourage and discourage investment in different industries.

-For example, in Beijing the Chaoyang District probably has most of the FIEs registered in Beijing, which means that authorities are likely quite familiar with the necessary laws and regulations, but it also means that processes can take a while, because there are many companies that need to be processed.
+For example, in Beijing the Chaoyang District probably has most of the FIEs registered in Beijing, which means that authorities are likely quite familiar with the necessary laws and regulations, but it also means that processes can take a while because there are many companies that need to be processed.

-A few years ago, a foreign investor wanted to register a company in a district that was on the outskirts of Beijing and although they probably didn’t have a lot of experience with registration of FIEs, they issued the business license within only a few days, which was much faster than the standard processing time.
-This is not a general rule, but goes to show how jurisdictions can differ and the situation at one jurisdiction shouldn’t necessarily inform about another jurisdiction.
+A few years ago, a foreign investor wanted to register a company in a district that was on the outskirts of Beijing and although they probably didn’t have a lot of experience with the registration of FIEs, they issued the business license within only a few days, which was much faster than the standard processing time.
+This is not a general rule but goes to show how jurisdictions can differ and the situation at one jurisdiction shouldn’t necessarily inform about another jurisdiction.
 Getting good information can take a few days and some cross-checking by experienced professionals.